-The subject property is located at 2275 Newport Boulevard at the southwestern corner of the intersection of Fairview Road and Newport Boulevard.
-The site is zoned C2 (General Business District) and is surrounded by other similarly zoned properties (C2) to the north and west, with Newport Boulevard and the 55 Freeway to the east and south.
-The site has a General Plan Land Use Designation of General Commercial and is also surrounded by similarly designated parcels to the north and west.
+The subject property (2845 Harbor Boulevard) is located at the southwest corner of the intersection of Ponderosa Street and Harbor Boulevard.
+The site is zoned C1 (Local Business District) and is surrounded by C1 zoned properties to the north, east and south, and R3 (Multiple-Family Residential District) zoned properties to the west.
+The subject site has a General Plan Land Use Designation of General Commercial.